hearthandsinc/challenges/ios/readme.md

 ## Requirements

+What are we expecting you to build?

 - [ ] The app should start on a screen showing the list of all chats
 - [ ] The app should allow opening each chat individually
 - [ ] The app should allow sending messages to a chat
 - [ ] The app should reflect the messages sent to and received from the server

 ## Bonus

+What could be implemented to improve to user experience?

 - [ ] Make the app work offline (both for app state and sending)
 - [ ] Make the app resilient to bad network conditions (retries & timeouts)